sharontherese/sharon-kabel/content/post/carmelites-journal/index.md

 10 days after the Carmelites were killed (as William Bush pointed out, exactly 1 revolutionary week), Maximilian Robespierre was executed in the same way.
 His arrest and death are recorded in the July 27 and 28 issues of the Journal de Paris.

 ![](/uploads/carmelites-journal/robespierre_arrest.png "Robespierre's arrest, Journal de Paris, 28 July 1794")

+# Sources

+[^1]: "What did the Carmelites of Compiegne sing?" https://sharonkabel.com/post/compiegne/.
+"The Final Days of the Carmelites of Compiegne," July 17, 2020.
+OnePeterFive. https://onepeterfive.com/the-final-days-of-the-carmelites-of-compiegne/

+[^2]: Much of the Journal de Paris is currently available on Hathitruth.
+I reference three issues from 1794: July 18, July 27, and July 28.
+All of those issues can be found in the following volume: Journal De Paris National.
+(Paris, France): Impr. du Journal de Paris, 1792-1795. https://catalog.hathitrust.org/Record/011570293

 ![](/uploads/carmelites-journal/robespierre_death.png "Robespierre's execution, Journal de Paris, 29 July 1794")